 Your announcement at chapter regarding your dilemma is met with scoffs of disbelief.

-“We assumed you were gay.”
+“We assumed you were terrible with girls.”

 Start shooting around baby names in your head.
 Jonathan is nice.
 Elliot’s decent for a chick.
 Perry has an authoritative ring to it.
 Jan Eetor remains a possibility if you want the little turd to have an exotic twist to it.